o-pylypenko/draft-ietf-opsawg-discardmodel/draft-ietf-opsawg-discardmodel.md

 The scope of this document is limited to reporting packet loss at Layer 3 and frames discarded at Layer 2.
 This document considers only the signals that may trigger automated mitigation actions and not how the actions are defined or executed.

-{{problem}} describes the problem space and requirements. {{infomodel}} defines the information model and classification scheme. {{datamodel}} specifies the corresponding data model and implementation requirements together with a set of usage examples. {{datamodel-module}} provides the complete YANG module definition for the data model.
-The appendices provide the  YANG module definition for the information model, together with additional context and implementation guidance.
+{{problem}} describes the problem space and requirements. {{infomodel}} defines the information model and classification scheme. {{datamodel}} specifies the corresponding data model and implementation requirements together with a set of usage examples, and the complete YANG module definition for the data model.
+The appendices provide additional context and implementation guidance.

 # Terminology {#terminology}